-We’ve dug through the myriad options available for the savvy consumer and picked five of the best to show you.
+We’ve dug through and tested the myriad folding wagon options available for the savvy consumer and picked five of the best to show you.
 While we’re quite fond of the Mac Sports Heavy Duty for most people, if you want something a bit cheaper or more specialized then you’ll be pleased to know we ran these through the ringer.

 The MacSports Heavy Duty was undoubtedly our favorite of the various wagons we looked at.
 It can handle just about any terrain, it holds weight well, it folds nearly flat, and it’s tough as nails.

 Table of Contents

 |Radio Flyer Ultimate EZ||Hauling the Kids||4.5/5||Check Price|

 |Seina Collapsible||Tight Budgets||3.5/5||Check Price|

 Of all of the wagons we looked at, this one came out as the best in the widest range of situations.
 It’s pretty easy to see why, once you’ve spent a little bit of time looking at these.

 To start with: the wheels are wide and rugged, large enough to not sink in sand but also lacking super deep pitting which can cause the wagon to bounce.
 This makes for a smooth ride pretty much no matter what surface you’re going across.

 In addition to the wheels being tough, this one has the front two wheels almost touching.
 The telescoping handle can easily be adjusted to fit nearly anyone and the tight front wheels give it the best turning radius of any of the wagons we looked at.